 - a number of clients in various investigations related to the Gulf Coast oil spill

-- a major international retailer in an inquiry related to the Foreign Corrupt Practices Act
+- a major international retailer in an inquiry related to the FCPA

-Mr. Prober’s community, civic, and charitable activities include being a board of directors member of the United States Holocaust Memorial Museum Next Generation Board and member of the museum’s Washington Lawyers Committee.
+Mr. Prober’s community, civic, and charitable activities include being a board of directors member of the United States Holocaust Memorial Museum Next Generation Board and a co-chairman of the museum’s Washington Lawyers Committee.